ccgilroy/ma-thesis/doc/ma_revisions/05_conclusions.md

 again, mention queer POC

-possibility that these neighborhoods are homogenizing
+even though we see that these neighborhoods

 in some senses, I'm doing exactly what Japonica would expect a quant person to do: minimize the findings of qual folks by going more general on them. but that's not exactly it! calling into question straightforward link between demographic/economic change and cultural/institutional change

 Cultural and institutional change is real.

 I don't see the broad demographic and economic upheaval that is supposed to have precipitated it.

 ## how connects to general urban stuff?

+despite originating in isolation

+with more heterosexual Americans expressing support for LGBTQ people than ever before []

 What does this tell us more generally? maybe they *haven't* exhausted their purpose, still part of the urban landscape